alfonmedela/plot_tSNE_with_images/README.md

 # t-SNE 2D plot with images
 This function plots images given (x<sub>1</sub>,x<sub>2</sub>) coordinates.
-It can be used to plot n-dimensional embeddings reduced to 2D with t-SNE for visualization pourposes.
+It can be used to plot n-dimensional embeddings reduced to 2D with t-SNE for visualization purposes.

 ## Example